Neha/javascript-projects/README.md

 26. Word count
 27. Search for word in a page

-# Contribution
+# 🤝 Contribution

 Repo is open for the PRs.
-Please check the contribution guidlines
+Please check the [contribution guidlines](https://github.com/Neha/javascript-projects/blob/master/CONTRIBUTION.md)

-# Reach Me
+# ❤️ Reach Me

 You can reach me at nsharma215@gmail.com or follow me at [Twitter](https://twitter.com/hellonehha)